mohammedsami009/Hackthonjss/README.md

-# Hackthonjss
+#NavotthanaHackthonJss-2025
+TeamSync

-TeamUp – Find Your Perfect Hackathon Team!
+Project: TeamUp – Find Your Perfect Hackathon Team!

 TeamUp is the ultimate platform for tech enthusiasts and professionals looking to collaborate and compete in hackathons.
 Whether you're a developer, designer, or innovator, TeamUp connects you with like-minded individuals to form the perfect team.